How to Choose Your First Multisport Kayak

 And once you have your first boat, be open to switching.
 If it’s not working out, a boat change might be just what you need to take your paddling to the next level.

-Please comment below with your questions, experiences, or advice for others.
-Feel free to contact me any time for personalised multisport kayak advice.
+Please comment below with your questions, experiences, advice for others, for personalised multisport kayak advice.

 Happy boat hunting!